CADS-WSSU/2022-2023-Faculty-Adopter-Modules/MAT2326-Elementary-Statistics-Data-Science-Module/README.md

 * Students will be introduced to the ideas of central tendency, variability, uncertainty, and some statistical methods for drawing inference from observed data.
 * Students will use statistics in the decision making processes within their fields.
 * Students will develop an appreciation for the role of statistics in society.

+# Data Science Infusion
+The primary focus of this repository concerns only the portion of the course where the data science infusion modules were implemented as part of the CADS adopter program.
+These modules are classified into broad areas